-Students are not permitted to occupy rooms during summer and other vacation periods without permission from the Dean of Students and the Student Financial Services Office.
+Students are not permitted to occupy rooms during summer and other vacation periods without permission from the Director of Residence Life.
 When such permission is granted, a charge is assessed and must be pre-paid.

 Meal Plan: Students who live on campus are required to purchase the MVNU meal plan.
 Meal plan charges are listed above.
 A la carte meal rates are higher and are published in the Dining Commons.